thsmi/sieve/nightly/README.md

    save the file to your hard disk.
 2. In Mozilla Thunderbird, open the addon manager (Tools Menu/Addons)
-3. Click the Install button, and locate/select the file you downloaded and click "OK" Alternatively you can just drag and drop the downloaded file into Thunderbird'S Addon Manager.
+3. Click the Install button, and locate/select the file you downloaded and click "OK"

+Alternatively you can just drag and drop the downloaded file or even the link below into Thunderbird's Addon Manager.

-The addon is restartless, so there is no need to restart Thunderbird upon installation and deinstallion.
+The addon is restartless, so there is no need to restart Thunderbird upon installation and deinstallation.

 ## Builds